-Today, I spoke up for Enfield and Haringey in the Local Government Finances in London Westminster Hall debate.
+Today, I spoke up for our local Enfield and Haringey Councils in the Local Government Finances in London Westminster Hall debate.

 I had a lovely visit to St Michael at Bowes Primary School yesterday to meet the school council.
 We had an important discussion on bullying and the impact it has on children.